garthtee/npm-package-updater/README.md

-# npm-package-updater README
+# npm-package-updater

-npm-package-updater automatically checks the most up-to-date latest version of each dependency in your `package.json` file (both dependencies and devDependencies).
+NPM Package Updater automatically checks the most up-to-date latest version of each dependency in your `package.json` file (both dependencies and devDependencies).

 When you run the extension it will check if you like to create a backup of your `package.json` file.
 If you use git or another version control system you shouldn't need this.